 Just enter your email and get it sent to your inbox!
 Plus you’ll get new posts from us every week!

-Coconut milk takes the edge off the curry spice, and plays with the fire-roasted tomatoes.
-(I also once bought canned tomatillos by accident, and that turned out to give this curry a terrific twist.)
+3. Adding coconut milk takes the edge off the curry spice, plays with the fire-roasted tomatoes, and make the curry vegan-friendly.

-If you freeze the curry beforehand, be sure to take it out of the cooler early enough in the day that it’s completely thawed before you heat it.
+6. On your river or camping trip, be sure to take the curry out of the cooler early enough in the day that it’s completely thawed before you heat it.
 I use vegetable stock as the base liquid and carry some extra on the river for dilution if needed as it’s heating.
-Keep stirring as you heat it in river camp so it doesn’t burn on the bottom, a common threat on the river as most of us aren’t using our best heavy pans.
+Keep stirring as you heat it in river camp so it doesn’t burn on the bottom, a common threat in camp as most of us aren’t using our best heavy pans.

 Print